SeanTater/uncc2014watsonsim/README.md

 Deep Question Answering System

 ## Check out the video
-For Linux users, there is [a video walk-through](http://youtu.be/v8LOfA8trn8) taking you from a clean Fedora install to completed homework.
+For Linux users, there is [a video walk-through](http://youtu.be/v8LOfA8trn8) taking you from a clean Fedora install to completed Google query homework.
 Even if you don't use Linux, you may want to refer to it.

 ## Get started
 - `git clone https://github.com/SeanTater/uncc2014watsonsim.git`